gabrielng-rj99/CHOP/backend/store/store_reference.md

 ## Database Relationships & Constraints

-### Companies
+### Clients
-- Primary entity that owns licenses and units
+- Primary entity that owns licenses and entities
-- Each company must have:
+- Each client must have:
-  - Unique CNPJ
+  - Unique registration_id
   - Non-empty name
   - Creation date (auto-generated)
 - Optional archived_at timestamp for soft deletion
 - **Cascade Effects**:
-  - Deleting a company will delete all its:
+  - Deleting a client will delete all its:
-    - Units
+    - Entities
     - Licenses
     - Related data

-### Units (Company Branches)
+### Entities (Client Branches)
 - Represents physical locations or departments
 - **Required Relationships**:
-  - Must belong to an existing company (foreign key: company_id)
+  - Must belong to an existing client (foreign key: client_id)
 - **Constraints**:
-  - Cannot exist without a company
+  - Cannot exist without a client
   - Must have a non-empty name
-  - Name should be unique within the same company
+  - Name should be unique within the same client
 - **Cascade Effects**:
-  - When a unit is deleted:
+  - When a entity is deleted:
-    - Associated licenses are updated to remove unit reference (unit_id set to NULL)
+    - Associated licenses are updated to remove entity reference (entity_id set to NULL)
-    - Does not affect parent company
+    - Does not affect parent client

 ### Categories
-- Classifies license types
+- Classifies license lines
 - **Constraints**:
   - Must have unique name
-  - Cannot be deleted if has types associated
+  - Cannot be deleted if has lines associated
 - **Validations**:
   - Name cannot be empty
   - Name must be unique (case-insensitive)

-### Types
+### Lines
-- Defines specific license types within categories
+- Defines specific license lines within categories
 - **Required Relationships**:
   - Must belong to a category (foreign key: category_id)
 - **Constraints**: